 Division is splitting apart equal groups.

-Break numbers apart into smaller numbers and think friendly numbers.
-For example think MULTIPLES of 10 or 100.
+Break numbers apart into smaller numbers (partial quotients) and think of friendly numbers.

 Make a Ballpark Estimate before solving a math problem.

-There are MANY ways to solve a math problem.
-It is my job as a teacher to show students several different ways to solve a problem, but in the end, the students use which way works best for them because everyone thinks differently.
+As teachers, we have the job of showing students several different ways to solve a problem, but in the end, the students use which way works best for them because everyone thinks differently.
 Encourage your students to share how they arrived at their answers!
 Getting students involved in discussions can lead to a deeper understanding of division.

-Long Division PARTIAL QUOTIENT STRATEGY
+The Unconventional Way: PARTIAL QUOTIENT STRATEGY

 Here is an example using the number 520.
 This is just one way to break 520 into smaller friendlier numbers.